DOT Consortium Enrollment

 Get on the Road ASAP

 Congratulations!
-You and your employees can now enjoy the peace of mind that comes with being DOT compliant.
-As long as you stay enrolled in our program, we can make sure all of your results are up-to-date and help you prepare for any DOT audits.
+You and your employees can now enjoy the peace of mind of being DOT-compliant.
+As long as you stay enrolled in our program, we can ensure your results are up-to-date and help you prepare for any DOT audits.
 With our third-party organization on your side, you can be confident knowing that your compliance is taken care of.
-Also, take a look at What Is IRP or Apportioned Registration.
+Also, take a look at what IRP or Apportioned Registration is.

 Owner Operators Truckers Need Access to a DOT Drug Testing Consortium